 Biodiversity of Spiders

 Spiders play many important roles in the ecosystem as predators and source of food as prey for other animals.
-Spiders are one of the very diverse groups of animals, which have attained Seventh Rank in global diversity (Sebestian and Peter, 2009).
+Spiders are one of the very diverse groups of animals, which have attained Seventh Rank in global diversity (Sebastian and Peter, 2009).
 They have attracted the attention of naturalists from early times (Linnaeus, 1758; Loksa, 1969; Fabricius, 1793) and later in India (Stoliczka, 1869; Karsch, 1873; Herman, 1879; Simon, 1887; Pocock, 1900; Sherriffs, 1919; Gravely, 1921; Dyal, 1935), and enormous amount of literature has been accumulated.
 Diversity of a species is defined as the measurable property of any collection of organisms containing more than one species.
 The pattern of diversity in a community is high when individuals of various species are thoroughly mingled so that several species are usually present in a small area (Pielou, 1966).
-A rich diversity of spiders is also important in the sense that a single spider species may not be very efficient in controlling a precise pest, but a greater biodiversity increases the potentialities of finding a particular species and controlling it in a given ecosystem.
+A rich diversity of spiders is also important in the sense that a single spider species may not be very efficient in controlling a precise pest, but greater biodiversity increases the potentiality of an effective predator of a particular pest in a given ecosystem.

 Spider diversity at the global level

 The 30,000 species of spiders identified so far are well distributed among different habitat types.
-Dondale (1979) had recorded that 12,000 species of spiders approximately occur in the world out of which only one fourth of the total fauna has been recorded.
+Dondale (1979) recorded that 12,000 species of spiders approximately occur in the world out of which only one-fourth of the total fauna has been recorded.
 Platnick (2006) launched “World Spider Catalogue” a website and described the spiders with a total of 110 families representing 3,618 genera and 39,112 species.
-The goblin spider (Oonopidae) under genus Gamasomorpha currently contains 56 species with a wide distribution found in United States of America, Panama, South America, China, Africa, Indonesia and Australia (Platnick, 2011).
-The current global spiders contains 43,678 species belong to 3,898 genera and 112 families (Platnick, 2013).
+The goblin spider (Oonopidae) under genus Gamasomorpha currently contains 56 species with a wide distribution found in the United States of America, Panama, South America, China, Africa, Indonesia, and Australia (Platnick, 2011).
+The current record of global spiders is 43,678 species in 3,898 genera and 112 families (Platnick, 2013).

-Species diversity in spiders differs with respect to different ecosystems and habitats.
-Merwe-m-van-der et aI., (1996) surveyed five different habitats viz., indigenous grasslands, open (without undergrowth). and dense (with undergrowth), indigenous forests, exotic pine (Pinus a/bus) plantations, and an ecotone of mature pine indigenous forest and concluded that pine plantations had the lowest spider diversity while grasslands exhibited highest spider diversity.
+Species diversity in spiders differs for different ecosystems and habitats.
+Merwe-m-van-der et al. (1996) surveyed five different habitats viz., indigenous grasslands, open (without undergrowth) and dense (with undergrowth), indigenous forests, exotic pine (Pinus albus) plantations, and an ecotone of mature pine indigenous forest and concluded that pine plantations had the lowest spider diversity while grasslands exhibited highest spider diversity.

-Spider diversity in india
+Spider diversity in India

-Various works with respect to the species diversity in agricultural ecosystems indicated that rice crop supported maximum species and numbers than other crop ecosystems. survey of spiders in rice fields of Coimbatore, Pudukottai and Tanjore districts of Tamil Nadu indicated 73 species under 13 families (Samiayyan, 1996).
+Rice crop ecosystems support more species and numbers than other crop ecosystems.
+A survey of spiders in rice fields of Coimbatore, Pudukottai, and Tanjore districts of Tamil Nadu indicated 73 species under 13 families (Samiayyan, 1996).
 Among other crop systems, sugarcane and cotton crops were reported to support a diverse population of spiders.
-Easwaramoorthy et al. (1994) recorded 57 species of spiders belonging to 13 families from sugarcane fields of South India.
+Easwaramoorthy et al. (1994) recorded 57 species of spiders belonging to 13 families from sugarcane fields in South India.

 The genus Conothele of the trapdoor family Ctenizidae is reported for the first time from India with the description of two new species Conothele varvarti from Similipal Tiger Reserve in Orissa, eastern India and C. vali from Tawang district in Arunachal Pradesh, Northeastern India (Siliwal et al., 2009).
 Two new species of the genus Diplothele (Araneae: Barychelidae) from Orissa were reported by Siliwal et al., (2009).
-A new Brush-footed trapdoor spider (Araneae: Barychelidae) Sipalolasma arthrapophysis (Gravely) was recorded from Andhra Pradesh by Javed et al., (2010).
+A new Brush-footed trapdoor spider (Araneae: Barychelidae) Sipalolasma arthrapophysis (Gravely) was recorded from Andhra Pradesh by Javed et al. (2010).